Over-Source/over-source/docs/compiling.md

 make -f Makefile
 ```

-On Linux, its possible to use all available CPU cores with a argument.
+On Linux, its possible to use all available CPU cores with an argument.

 ```sh
 make -f Makefile -j$(nproc)